Anonymousdog/displaycameras/README.md

 The default layout file now has rotation disabled by default; so, it's safe to throw your camera names and feeds in there and just use it if you want an onscreen 2x2 matrix on reliably 1080p displays.
 If you have more than four cameras, you'll want to uncomment the last line.

 ## TESTING
-Test by starting the service manually, "sudo /usr/bin/displaycameras start", to see the full output of the script.
+Test by starting the service manually, `sudo /usr/bin/displaycameras start`, to see the full output of the script.
 In the main config file, /etc/displaycameras/displaycameras.conf, adjust feedsleep upward until you no longer see script output reflecting omxplayer playback (not startup) retries.

 Once that is resolved, adjust startsleep upward until you no longer see script output reflecting omxplayer startup or playback retries.
 Increase retries if results are inconsistent but you want short startup or feed sleep values (for quicker startup).

 ### Debugging
 #### Verify omxplayer will play your feed RTSP URLs
 To definitively rule out problems with omxplayer not playing your RTSP feeds, run the following in an SSH session:
-'sudo omxplayer --no-keys --no-osd --avdict rtsp_transport:tcp <camera feed URL> --live -n -1 --timeout 30'.
+`sudo omxplayer --no-keys --no-osd --avdict rtsp_transport:tcp <camera feed URL> --live -n -1 --timeout 30`

 If your feed plays, there's a problem with your config for displaycameras.
 If not, there's a problem with your URL or omxplayer won't play your feed.
 #### Verify valid feed RTSP URLs